Multimodal Dialog Systems with Dual Knowledge-enhanced Generative Pretrained Language Model: Experiment

-To gain a better understanding of the dual \mbox{cross-modal} representation refinement, as shown in Figure~\ref{rq3_dual_att}, we randomly selected a testing multimodal dialog and illustrated the learned confidences in the vision-oriented representation refinement~(\emph{i.e.,} $\mathbf{o}_j$ in Eqn.($\ref{eq9}$)) of the utterance $u_2$ with a thermodynamic diagram.
+On the other hand, we studied the micro working principle of the dual cross-modal representation refinement.
+To be specific, as shown in Figure~\ref{rq3_dual_att}, we randomly selected a testing multimodal dialog and illustrated the learned confidences in the vision-oriented representation refinement~(\emph{i.e.,} $\mathbf{o}_j$ in Eqn.($\ref{eq9}$)) of the utterance $u_2$ with a thermodynamic diagram.
 The color of the bar denotes the confidence of tokens towards the image, where the color approaching the orange refers to the larger weight.
 As can be seen from Figure~\ref{rq3_dual_att}, the \mbox{vision-oriented} representation refinement does assign different levels of confidences to different tokens for the given image.
-As we can see, our model does identify the informative tokens, such as ``dancing'', ``have'', ``picture'' and ``like'', and assigns smaller weights to tokens possessing smaller semantic relation with the image~(\emph{e.g.,} ``I'', 'and', ``.'', and ``a'').
-This suggests that the semantic relation does exist in the multimodal context and the dual cross-modal representation refinement can well capture it.
+As we can see, our model does identify the informative tokens, such as ``dancing'', ``have'', ``picture'' and ``like'', and assigns smaller weights to tokens possessing smaller semantic relation with the image~(\emph{e.g.,} ``I'', ``and'', ``.'', and ``a'').
+This suggests that the dual cross-modal representation refinement can well capture the semantic relation hidden in the multimodal context.